slancas1/budapest_research/LSH/README.md

 2. Omniglot
 3. CIFAR-10

 As can be seen in the table linked above, by adding LSH the time needed to classify a query element was significantly decreased.
-However, the accuracy results that were yielded for the LSH oneshot implementation were pretty inconclusive which is not unusual for oneshot networks.
+However, the accuracy results that were yielded for the LSH one-shot implementation were pretty inconclusive which is not unusual for one-shot networks.

 ## Network